 What is the typical daily schedule?

 Each day will begin with a hearty breakfast at the hostel.
-On our service days, we will work from about 8:30 until the late afternoon with a break for lunch.
+On our service days, we will work from about 7:30 until 4:00 with a break for lunch.
 When we are not volunteering, we will start with a morning excursion, enjoy lunch at a local restaurant, and then continue exploring in the afternoon.
 Each evening we will have dinner together and then will gather for an evening program.

 What is the weather like?